hayyubi/visual-genome-driver/README.md

+# Visual Genome Driver for COCO style Object Recognition

+The repository provides an api for handling [Visual Genome](https://visualgenome.org/) dataset.
+This repository is based on the original [Visual Genome Python Driver](https://visualgenome.org/api/v0/).

+# Why an addition repo if you have the original [Visual Genome Python Driver](https://visualgenome.org/api/v0/)?

+The original repo primarily provides an api for acquiring data remotely (from the server directly).
+This repository provides functionality for the case when you have downloaded the data and are accessing them locally, which is what you do most of the time.
+Further, we provide COCO style VisualGenome class for the task of object recognition.

+Below is the README from the original repo.
+I was too lazy to add the new functionalities here in the readme.
+All new functionality can be listed in the first commit.

 # Visual Genome Python Driver
 A python wrapper for the [Visual Genome API](https://visualgenome.org/api/v0/).
 Visit the website for a complete list of [object models](https://visualgenome.org/api/v0/api_object_model.html) and details about all [endpoints](https://visualgenome.org/api/v0/api_endpoint_reference.html).
 Look at our [demo](https://github.com/ranjaykrishna/visual_genome_python_driver/blob/master/region_visualization_demo.ipynb) to see how you can use the python driver to access all the Visual Genome data.